smithy-security/smithy/sdk/README.md

 Components require a common database/tables setup to function properly.

-This is achieved with migrations.
+This is achieved with migrations with [atlas](https://atlasgo.io/).

+Atlas uses a `atlas.sum` to ensure [migration files' integrity](https://atlasgo.io/concepts/migration-directory-integrity).

 ##### SQLite